luismeyer/node-mtmr/readme.md

 ## Setup

 A working example can be found [here](./example).

-IMPORTANT: Make sure you have no "outDir" configured in your tsconfig.
-Otherwise the path"s are messed up!!!
+IMPORTANT: Make sure your entry point is in the root of your src directory.
+This is needed since we set the glob cwd to the require.main path.

 ### Initialize parse